shchur/shchur.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm an Applied Scientist at AWS AI in Berlin, where I work on [AutoGluon](https://github.com/awslabs/autogluon){:target="\_blank"}.
+Currently my research focuses on time series forecasting and AutoML.

-I'm a PhD student in machine learning at the Technical University of Munich, where I'm supervised by [Stephan Günnemann](https://www.daml.in.tum.de){:target="\_blank"}.
+I did a PhD in machine learning at the Technical University of Munich, supervised by [Stephan Günnemann](https://www.cs.cit.tum.de/daml/){:target="\_blank"}.

-My current research focuses on temporal point processes (TPP) --- probabilistic models for continuous time event data, such user activity on social media or spike trains in neuroscience.
-I’m interested in both the modeling aspect (*“How do we make TPPs more flexible and scalable?”*) as well as their applications (*“How can we use TPPs to solve real-world problems and better understand our data?”*).
+During my PhD I primarily worked on temporal point processes (TPPs) --- probabilistic models for continuous-time event sequences, such as user activity on social media or earthquake sequences in seismology.

-My broader interests include generative models, deep learning for graphs, time series forecasting and anomaly detection.

-If you want to learn more about my research, check out my [blog](/blog/).
+If you want to learn more about my research, have a look at my [blog](/blog/) or my [PhD thesis](/assets/pdf/phd-thesis.pdf).